data61/PSL/MiLkMaId/README.md

 - [ ] 27.
 Check if
    - the proof obligation has `List.list.set`,
    - the `induct` method takes at least one argument as induction variable and
-   - _all_ induction variables appear as part of the arguments to at least one occurrence of `List.list.set`.
+   - no induction variable appears as part of the arguments to at least one occurrence of `List.list.set`.
    - `by (induct xs)` in line 447 of `thys/Stable_Matching/Basis.thy`.
 - [ ] 28.
 Check if none of induction variables has a function type.
 - [ ] 29.
 Check if